Zohair-coder/CS270-grading-assistant/README.md

 Launch a terminal and type "Racket".
 If the terminal displays `Welcome to Racket`, you have successfully installed Racket on the command line.
 You can now move on to the usage step.

+Also make sure you have git and Python installed.

 ## Usage

 Open a terminal in a directory and type in the following command: